 And all the softbaits and jigs we mentioned earlier are perfect for targeting bass in the deeper water that a boat or kayak can help you to access.

-These two types of lures will be the cornerstone of much or your boat based bass fishing.
+These two types of lures will be the cornerstone of much of your boat-based bass fishing.

-I hope this has simplified the huge array choice there is in bass fishing lures and helped you to zone in one which type will work best for the kind of fishing you do.
-Pick up a couple of our favourites and give them a try in your local lake or pond.
-You’ll learn best by actually getting out and doing – plus it is great fun.
+I hope this has simplified the huge array of choices there are in bass fishing lures and helped you to zone in on which type will work best for the kind of fishing you do.
+Pick up a couple of our favorites and give them a try in your local lake or pond.
+You’ll learn best by actually getting out and doing it – plus it is great fun.